Skip to main content

 How to add a folder

-2. On the next page, enter a name for the folder (e.g. Documents, Photos, Links), then click the green "Add" button.
+2. On the next page, enter a name for the folder (e.g., Documents, Photos, Links), then click the green "Add" button.

-Placing existing pages inside of a folder
+Placing existing pages inside a folder

-As a note, if pages are not added to a folder, the folder will not appear in the page menu.
+Note: If pages are not added to a folder, the folder will not appear in the page menu.

 Add a new page to an existing folder automatically